The CTT Story

 In 2009, CTT upgraded its headquarters from Mike's kitchen table to an office in Donegal, Pennsylvania—much to Trish's relief!
 Mike finally took the plunge, becoming CTT's first full-time employee.
 The office was relocated in 2011 to Somerset, Pennsylvania, where CTT remained headquartered for the next 4 years.

 Visualization of the First GSM+GPS Transmitter

-Today, CTT offers a wide variety of products, from LTE cellular to Argos and Iridium satellite and a full line of radio tags for animals of all sizes.
+Today, CTT offers a wide variety of products, from LTE Cellular to Iridium satellite transmitters, and a full range of radio tags for animals of all sizes.
 Our tags are deployed worldwide, and connect on every carrier.

 CTT continues to innovate the wildlife telemetry space, pushing the boundaries of what is possible.